Gradient Norm Regularization Second-Order Algorithms for Solving Nonconvex-Strongly Concave Minimax Problems: Numerical Results

 In the experimental setting, we choose the cross entropy loss function as \(\ell\) and the penalty coefficient as \(\lambda = 2\).
 We use the MNIST dataset \cite{Yann1998GradL}, which contains 50k training samples and 10k test samples.
 The network model we use is a convolutional neural network consisting of a convolutional block and a fully connected layer.
 Specifically, the convolutional block contains a convolutional layer and a sigmoid activation layer.
 The convolutional layer has $1$ input channel and $1$ output channel, a kernel size of $3$, a stride of $4$, and a padding of $1$.
 The input dimension of the connection layer is $49$ and the output dimension is $10$.

-We compare the proposed GRTR and LMNegCur algorithms with the GDA, MINIMAX-TR, and MCN algorithms.
+Since exact computation of the second-order subproblems can be a computationally expensive step for large-scale problems, we only compare the proposed IGRTR and ILMNegCur algorithms with the GDA, IMCN, and IMINIMAX-TR algorithms, which are inexact versions of the algorithms.
 For all algorithms, we set the batch size to $64$.
 We select the gradient Lipschitz constant $L_1$ from $\{1, 5,10\}$ and the Hessian Lipschitz constant $L_2$ from $\{10,50,100\}$ for experiments.
 The experimental results showing the most stable and optimal performance are then shown.
-For the GRTR algorithm, we set $N_t=30$, $\eta_y=0.01$, $\sigma=\sqrt{10}$, $r=1/\sqrt{10}$, and $\epsilon=0.01$, and solve the trust region subproblem by iterating $10$ times \cite{Curtis2021TrustN} the truncated conjugate gradient (CG) method.
-For the LMNegCur algorithm and the MINIMAX-TR algorithm, we set $N_t=30$, $\eta_y=0.01$, $L_2=50$, and $\epsilon=0.01$.
+For the IGRTR algorithm, we set $N_t=30$, $\eta_y=0.01$, $\sigma=\sqrt{10}$, $r=1/\sqrt{10}$, and $\epsilon=0.01$, and solve the trust region subproblem in the same way as the trust region Newton-conjugate gradient method (Algorithm 4.1 in \cite{Curtis2021TrustN}).
+For the ILMNegCur algorithm, we set $N_t=30$, $\eta_y=0.01$, $L_2=50$, $\epsilon=0.01$, and solve the minimum eigenvalue subproblem by the Lanczos method, and the linear system subproblem by the conjugate gradient method.
+For the the IMINIMAX-TR algorithm, we set $N_t=30$, $\eta_y=0.01$, $L_2=50$, $\epsilon=0.01$, and solve the trust-region subproblem the same as in the IGRTR algorithm.
 For the GDA algorithm, we set the step size of both $x$ and $y$ to 0.01.
-In addition, for the MCN algorithm, we solve the subproblem about ${y}$ by $30$ gradient descent iterations with a step size of $0.01$, which is the same as the GRTR algorithm and the LMNegCur algorithm.
+In addition, for the IMCN algorithm, we solve the subproblem about ${y}$ the same as the IGRTR algorithm and the ILMNegCur algorithm.
 In addition, the cubic subproblem is solved by Algorithm 4 in \cite{Luo2022FindingSS}, where $L=2$, $M=50$, $\sigma=0.001$, and $\mathcal{K}(\epsilon,\delta^{'})=10$.

 Figure \ref{fig2} shows the numerical performance of the five tested algorithms when solving problem \eqref{numerical problem2}, where in sub-figure (a), the horizontal axis represents the running time and the vertical axis represents the test accuracy; while in sub-figure (b), the horizontal axis represents the number of iterations $t$ and the vertical axis represents the function value $P(x)$.
-It can be seen that the number of iterations and convergence time of all second-order algorithms are significantly less than that of the GDA algorithm, while GRTR performs slightly better than other second-order algorithms.
+It can be seen that the number of iterations and convergence time of all second-order algorithms are significantly less than that of the GDA algorithm, while IGRTR performs slightly better than other second-order algorithms.
 These results show the advantages of the two proposed algorithm.